pageYe123/resume-generator/README.md

 ## Build

-1. Run `npm install` to install the dependencies.
+1. Run `npm init` to install the dependencies and init the *resume.json* according to *resume-sample.json*.
-2. Change the name of `resume-sample.json` to `resume.json` and fill your resume data.
+2. Fill your own info to resume.json.
 3. Run `npm run build` to generate the static web page(`dist/index.html`).
 4. Run `npm run server` and visit `http://localhost:8000` if you want to see it hosted locally(make sure the port 8000 is not taken).